-The Biceps muscle is possibly the most commonly known muscle of the body.
-It is found in the front of the upper arm, originating from the shoulder and attaching just below the elbow joint.
-It often starts to pain once you lifted an excessively heavy object.
-Playing an instrument for an extended amount of time (for example violin) can also strain your biceps muscle.
-We take the function off this muscle for granted.
-However once injured, we realize how much we actually use the muscle.
-Unfortunately a bicep muscle tear can cause havoc along the rest of your arm, so be sure you take good care of it.
+The Bicep muscle is one of the most commonly known muscles in the body.
+It is found in the front of the upper arm, it originates from the shoulder and attaches just below the elbow joint.
+It often starts to pain once you tried to lift an excessively heavy object.
+Playing an instrument for an extended amount of time (for example the violin) can also strain your biceps muscle.
+We take the function of this muscle for granted.
+However once injured, we realize how much we actually depend on the muscle.
+Unfortunately a bicep muscle tear can cause havoc along the rest of your arm, so be sure to take good care of it.

 Where is the bicep muscle located?

 Normally the bicep muscle has two parts that come from slightly different locations at the shoulder joint.
 There are some people that have three parts or more but that is very rare.
-The muscle makes a big belly over the upper arm, that can be clearly felt when you bring your wrist to your shoulder.
+The muscle makes a big belly over the upper arm which can be felt when you bring your wrist to your shoulder.
 The biceps then runs down the arm and has a strong tendon that connects it to the forearm.
-It is one of the seven two-joint muscles in the body, which means that it does not only move one joint but your elbow and your shoulder joint.
+It is one of the seven two-joint muscles in the body, which means that it does not only move one joint but your elbow and your shoulder joint as well.
 This makes the bicep muscle more susceptible for injuries.

-The Bicep muscle is responsible to bend the elbow, bring the hand to the shoulder.
-It also assists to turn the forearm inwards.
+The Bicep muscle is responsible for bending the elbow and bringing the hand to the shoulder.
+It also assists in turning the forearm inwards.
 This means that it has to be strong while you lift boxes or hold them, pick up a child, assist in arm wrestling.

 The biceps can lengthen and still contract, when it needs to control the elbow when your arm straightens.
 This happens during throwing (as in darts) or in overhead sports such as tennis, cricket or netball.